tlswg/draft-ietf-tls-semistatic-dh/draft-ietf-tls-semistatic-dh.md

 credential.
 In either case, the OID for the SubjectPublicKeyInfo MUST be appropriate for use with (EC)DH key establishment.
 If in a certificate, the key usage and EKU MUST also be set appropriately.
-See {{?I-D.ietf-curdle-pkix}} for specific details about these formats.
+See {{!I-D.ietf-curdle-pkix}} for specific details about these formats.

 # Certificate Verify Computation {#cert-verify}